 What is the difference between Windows Sandbox and a virtual machine such as VMWARE or Hyper-V?

 So, it is like a virtual machine but, it does not have any of the setup steps such as installing the “guest” operating system.
 The “guest” in this case is a ready-to-go copy of the same version of Windows as the one installed on your computer.
 Unlike other virtual machines each time your start a new Windows Sandbox instance it is ready to go immediately.
-With other VMs in order to begin from a “clean” starting point you typically either launch from a known snapshot (which might have a load of updates to install afterwards) or perhaps be running right from the point of initial installation of the operating system in the guest VM.
+With other VMs in order to begin from a “clean” starting point you typically either launch from a known snapshot (which might have a load of updates to install afterward) or perhaps be running right from the point of initial installation of the operating system in the guest VM.

-With regular virtual machines you might have a number of other additional configuration steps to follow before you have a usable “clean” VM environment.
+With regular virtual machines, you might have a number of other additional configuration steps to follow before you have a usable “clean” VM environment.
 Moreover, if you get a system error or any other problem, you might need to reconfigure and install the guest operating system again.
 Windows Sandbox avoids all of that unpleasantness by running what is, in effect, a mini clone of your current computer complete with all the patches and updates.

 What other things should I know about Windows Sandbox features?